giftos1/programming-guide/Programming-Patterns.md

     print("Bad")
 ```

-### if, elif with no trailing else
+### if, elif, no else
-Similar to the if with no else, use this when you want to handle multiple possible results, but there will be some cases where there is no result handled.
-The results are mutually exclusive, but you're happy to do nothing in some cases.
+Similar to the if with no else, use this when you want to handle multiple possible cases, but there will be some cases where there is no result/outcome handled.
+The cases are mutually exclusive, but you're happy to do nothing in some cases.
+This is rare.
-**If you use this pattern, ask yourself, "what cases/inputs do I NOT want to handle?", or "What scenario do I want to ignore?"**
+**If you use this pattern, ask yourself:**

+- **"what case(s) do I NOT want to handle?", or "What scenario(s) do I want to ignore?"**

-If there is no answer to that question, you should not use this pattern.
+If there is no answer to that question, you should **not** use this pattern.
+(Often you've chosen a last elif that should just be an else.)

 In the following example, the very high scores win a prize, but the others don't, and we don't need to tell them.
 (E.g., at graduation, they announce which graduates get a University medal, but they don't say which ones do not get a medal.)